-1. The Coastal Resources Management Council ("Council") developed and adopted on January 15, 2008, Section 145 Climate and Sea Level Rise Policy.
-This policy is part of the federally adopted Rhode Island Coastal Resource Management Program (RICRMP).
+A. The Coastal Resources Management Council ("Council") developed and adopted on January 15, 2008, Section 145 Climate and Sea Level Rise Policy 00-1.1.10 of this Chapter.
+This policy and is part of the federally adopted Rhode Island Coastal Resource Management Program (RICRMP).
 This is the controlling provision for the upland areas within the Council's jurisdiction and the immediate shoreline areas and seaward to a distance of 500 feet offshore.
-Section 350 is intended to be the controlling policy for the ocean waters from beyond the 500 foot mark out to the three-mile limit.
+Section 350 This Part is intended to be the controlling policy for the ocean waters from beyond the 500 foot mark out to the three-mile limit.
 Below is Section 145.
 C. Policies from the currently adopted RICRMP.